trim21/neptune/readme.md

 # Neptune

-A Headless BitTorrent client focus on performance.
+A headless BitTorrent client focus on performance.

 ## Install